approve/approval-flow-task/README.md

 You should implement dropdown in the UI that shows the list of people available in the org.
 When choosing a person from dropdown, we should pass its userId as in previous version.

 ## 03 Project
+To run the project, you need to run server and client at the same time from 2 different terminals.

 ### Client
 Client code is located in `client` folder.
 It's based on [Create React App](https://reactjs.org/docs/create-a-new-react-app.html).